eiriktsarpalis/TypeShape/README.md

 This piece of boilerplate composes built-in `Fold.*` active patterns, which contain folding logic for the individual builders inherited by the interface.
+Note that the order of composition can be significant (e.g. folding with `FSharpOption` before `FSharpUnion`).

 Let's now provide a pretty-printer implementation for our interface: